How to design your home using your senses

 Have you ever enter a house that it was so inviting that you wanted to touch absolutely everything?
 Touch I will say is not the first sense that you will use as soon as you enter a house, but definitely, the one that will make you mind decided if you like something or not.
 We are constantly touching something so make sure the things you are touching around your home are pleasing to you.
 Is like when you see jumper that you really like in shape and colour but then when you try on is really uncomfortable in touch and create skin intolerance.
 Is the touch the sense that will take the priority.
 Well in a house is exactly the same.
 Use the texture in your home to create the feel you want.
 Fabric and texture can invite someone to sit and send good vibes through a home, hard surfaces can really make a room feel cold or warm.
 Some people for instance like to walk bare feet in a soft and warm carpet and others like the feel of tiling.
 This is really personal, but the point is that most of our decision is based on touching!

 When we see something or someone we have a fraction of second for the message to get through our eyes and to be received into our brain and decide if we like it or not.
 Colour, light and aesthetic are the three major elements which come into play here.
 Colour is a very powerful tool can excite you or calm you down.
-Light as well can help you to create a focal point and set a mood.
+Light as well can help you to create a focal point and set a mood, learn how to improve the interior with lighting.
 Aesthetic, whether of furniture, accessories or soft furnishing creates a sense of balance and calm.
 As part of the aesthetic, I will add also that is visually appealing having a house that is cleaned and organized as it allows to focus more and to get more energy from your space, rather than a messy and dirty home.
 It will be easy here to divert and talk about decluttering but this is all another chapter!
 Our visual awareness is arguably the main factor that affects our feelings, thought and mood.
 Thus, make your home visually appealing, a place where you and your guests like to be in.
 You don’t have to spend a ton of money, here is not about a budget but choosing the right items.